Customs Charges From UK to Ireland.

 Calculation of Import Duty to Ireland from the UK

-As part of Brexit – at the end of 2020 – a trade deal was agreed upon between the UK and the EU.
+As part of Brexit (The UK leaving the EU) – at the end of 2020 – a trade deal was agreed upon between the UK and the EU.

-At first, most people assumed that having a trade deal would result in no import duty or customs charges between the UK and Ireland or the rest of the EU.
+At first, many people assumed that having a trade deal would have resulted in no import duty or customs charges between the UK and Ireland or the rest of the EU.
 But that was not the case.

 The EU/UK trade deal only applied to products coming into the EU from the UK that are made in the UK.